History of African Americans in Los Angeles: 18th century

-Post-Mexico era
+19th century

-Blacks and mulattoes did not face legal discrimination until after California was handed over to the United States in 1848.
-Many white Southerners who came to California during the Gold Rush brought with them racist attitudes and ideals.
-In 1850, there were twelve black people registered as residents of Los Angeles.
-Because many blacks were enslaved until abolition in 1865, few blacks migrated to Los Angeles before then.
+Many white Southerners who came to California during the Gold Rush brought racist attitudes and ideals with them.
+In 1850, twelve black people were registered as residents of Los Angeles.
+Because many blacks were enslaved until the abolition of slavery occurred in 1865, few blacks migrated to Los Angeles before then.
 Due to the construction of the Santa Fe Railroad and a settlement increase in 1880, increasing numbers of blacks came to Los Angeles.
-By 1900, 2,131 African-Americans, the second largest black population in California, lived in Los Angeles.
+By 1900, 2,131 African Americans, the second largest black population in California, lived in Los Angeles.

 In 1872, the First African Methodist Episcopal Church of Los Angeles (First A.M.E. or FAME) was established under the sponsorship of Biddy Mason, an African American nurse and a California real estate entrepreneur and philanthropist, and her son-in-law Charles Owens.
 The church now has a membership of more than 19,000 individuals.